percona/percona-helm-charts/charts/psmdb-db/README.md

 ## Chart Details
 This chart will:
-* deploy a PSMDB database Pods (Custom Resource -> StatefulSet) for the further MongoDB Cluster creation in K8S.
+* deploy PSMDB database Pods (Custom Resource -> StatefulSet) for the further MongoDB Cluster creation in K8S.

 ### Installing the Chart
 To install the chart with the `psmdb` release name using a dedicated namespace (recommended):